-We assume that a deliberative agent has a set of deliberation resources.
-In the rest of the paper when we use the term "resources" we mean deliberation resources.
+term "resources" we mean deliberation resources.
 We denote the resources of agent i by T_i .
-An agent is able to apply its resources to any preferencedetermination problem it wishes.
+An agent is able to apply its resources to any problem it wishes.
 If there are m possible problems, then we let $(t_1, \ldots, t_m) \in T_i^m$ denote the situation where the agent has devoted t_j resources to problem j.
-In particular, the agent is allowed to deliberate on its own preference problems, as well as the problems of any other agent. many environments agents
+There are no restrictions placed on which problems the agent may deliberate.
+In particular, the agent is allowed to deliberate on its own preference problems, as well as the problems of any other agent.